tcroshaw/tcroshaw.github.io/README.md

 ![image](https://media.giphy.com/media/3o7TKOrTKTwdIFBi2k/giphy.gif)

-### Can Social Data Predict the Severity Natural Catastrophes?
+## Can Social Data Predict the Severity of Natural Catastrophes?

 This project is an investigation into how Twitter data can be used to predict the severity of major natural catastrophes.
 Specifically, can social data help us determine: